nhsd-a2si/docs-uec-appts/_pages/functional_spec/dos/dos_bookingonly.md

 This attribute will have three possible states:

-* Not present
+* not present
-* Present and false
+* present and false
-* Present and true
+* present and true

 For the first two cases, it can be assumed that referrals can be made without a booking.
-Only if the attribute is present *and* true should a referral be witheld if there has been no booking.
+Only if the attribute is *present* **and** *true* should a referral be witheld if there has been no booking.